-As a result of this 2 Wild Souls Meadery was started 6 years ago and has achieved a lovely refreshing sparkling mead, just like champagne, made on Methode Champenoise Ancestrale which takes up to 2 years before release.
-We use our very own spring water which is filtered through the granite.
+Pierre and Glenice own and operate 2 Wild Souls Meadery having done so now for 36 years.
+Just like champagne, the mead is made on Methode Champenoise Ancestrale which takes up to 2 years before release.
+They use their own spring water which is filtered through the granite.

-What you taste is the actual blossom of the specific type of tree, due to the stability and quality of our mead it can be cellared for many, many years or chilled and enjoyed right this moment.
+What you taste is the actual blossom of the specific type of tree.
+Due to the stability and quality of their mead it can be cellared for many, many years or chilled and enjoyed right this moment.

 No added flavours, no preservatives, all chemical free.
 Vegan friendly and gluten free.